 Once you have your own motivation to start, trust me… Everything is easy when you can just enjoy the learning process!

 2. Find the most enjoyable way to learn that works for you.

 You see, I took some English course programs a few times, but it never really worked for me.
-You know, the kind of program that is commenced by sitting in the class, playing some games, etc.
+You know, the kind of program conducted by sitting in the class, playing some games, etc.

-It was when I started watching movies through DVD (I know, right?
-I’m ancient!) that I can watch Hollywood movies with English subtitles.
+It was when I started watching movies on DVD (I know, right?
+I'm ancient!) that I could watch Hollywood movies with English subtitles.
 That way, I can understand some phrases and even know the meaning of some subtle jokes to embody the English language in my brain.

 In addition to that, I also love reading, so I use books as a channel to enrich my vocabulary.
 When I was in the 8th grade or something, I read Sweet Valley Jr. High's series while also preparing a big fat dictionary to help me understand the words that I never knew.
 It worked.

 I also remember when I listened to M2M's album and translated “Pretty Boy” word by word in my notebook.
 I mean, dude… Someone should appreciate my willingness to actually learn!

 You see, unlike some of my friends from school and college who went to some fancy English course with native teachers, the only English course program that I participated in was a TOEFL course in the last few semesters before I graduated.

 However, I know that I occasionally scheduled a video call using Skype or MSN Messenger (RIP) with some of my online friends during that time.
 And that's probably the only way I practiced my English speaking skills.
 It also helped that I spent three months in Turkey, so I spoke English almost full-time over there.